platformsh/platformsh-docs/docs/src/guides/strapi/adding-frontends/_index.md

 └── README.md
 ```

-Above is the repository structure for a Decoupled Strapi (Gatsby sourcing strapi content) project on Platform.sh.
-Here, Gatsby and Strapi reside in their own subdirectories within the same repository.
-They are deployed to the same project from separate application containers, and from this cluster Gatsby can read data from Drupal internally.
-Their commit histories are tied together, such that each new pull request environment can test changes to either the frontend or backend freely from the same place.
+Above is the repository structure for a decoupled Strapi project (Gatsby sourcing content from Strapi).
+Gatsby and Strapi reside in their own subdirectories within the same repository.
+They're deployed to the same project from separate application containers,
+and from this cluster Gatsby can read data from Strapi internally.
+Their commit histories are tied together,
+so each new pull request environment can test changes to either the frontend or backend from the same place.

-Drupal is just one example of a backend CMS that can be used with this pattern, and at the bottom of this page are a few additional guides for alternatives that work well on Platform.sh.
+Gatsby is just one example of a frontend that can be used with this pattern.

 ## Tools